SrTobi/minijava/README.md

 ## Compliance with the Specification

-This compiler aims to fully adhere to the MiniJava specification.
-However, our interpretation of the specification differs slightly from the official interpretation.
+This compiler aims to fully adhere to the [MiniJava specification](https://pp.info.uni-karlsruhe.de/lehre/WS201617/compprakt/intern/sprachbericht.pdf), which is not completely unambiguous and therefore leaves room for implementation-defined behavior.
+Our interpretation of the specification differs slightly from the official interpretation.
 We believe that these deviations are both within the boundaries set by the specification and consistent as a whole.

 This section describes the differences between our compiler and the behavior expected by the official test suite.